Start: Carballo Finish: Finisterre

 Don’t let the total distanced discourage you.
 Even the maximum stage of 20 km becomes doable if you walk first to your hotel in Finisterre, check in, take a shower and postpone the last and the most symbolic part of the Camiño (approx. 7, 5 km, 330 in ascent and descent) to later that night or very early next morning: the loop-walk to the Cabo Finisterre which is a magic place to be around at sunset or dawn.
 Although the walk afterwards, back to the town of Finisterre along the road is a bit of an anti-climax, you share that with pilgrim’s who’ve often come a very, very, long way and who’s faces glow with satisfaction and emotion as they have finally reached ‘the end of the world’, Finis-terrae.

-HIGHLEY RECOMMENDED: you can upgrade to the tiny design and delicatessen hotel at the Cape Hotel Semaforo de Fisterra which also means that you'll shorten the walk to 7hrs (distance of 16,3 km; 745 m in ascent / 640 in descent;
+HIGHLY RECOMMENDED: you can upgrade to the tiny design and delicatessen hotel at the Cape Hotel Semaforo de Fisterra which also means that you'll shorten the walk to 7hrs (distance of 16.3 km; 745m ascent, 640m descent)

 Today your programme ends after breakfast.
 You can take a bus to Santiago.